beefkknd/agent_sandbox/README.md

 5. **Refinement**: Agent rewrites the query based on mapping information
 6. **Success**: Query executes successfully and returns results

-This iterative process demonstrates the **AI's reasoning capabilities**it doesn't just execute pre-defined steps; it adapts based on feedback and learns from failures.
+This iterative process demonstrates the **AI's reasoning capabilities**—it doesn't just execute pre-defined steps; it adapts based on feedback and learns from failures.

----

 ## Sample Tools: Elasticsearch Integration